 North Stradbroke Island, near Brisbane, separates southern Moreton Bay from the Pacific Ocean.
 At one point, it was joined to what is now known as South Stradbroke Island, but a storm in 1896 blew a channel between the two sand islands.

 For the most part, Stradbroke remains a fairly anonymous and low-key holiday destination with some spectacular beaches, but there’s one thing above all others that puts it on the global news from time to time: sharks.
-Every now and then, it makes global news for that oh-so-Australian news story the latest shark incident like this amazing shot of a huge bite taken out of another great white.
+Every now and then, it makes global news for that oh-so-Australian news story the latest shark incident like this amazing shot of a huge bite taken out of another great white or these swarming sharks.

 Photos of Stradbroke Island

 What to Know Before You Go

 Your best option is to take a car across on the car ferry from Cleveland.
 Without a car, it’s quite a bit harder to get around—the ferry drops you off on the bay side of the island in Dunwich, which, while pleasant enough, doesn’t have the long surf beaches of the ocean side.
 But whatever you do, don’t try to drive there, even if your GPS says you can.
 That stuff that looks like water is water.
 Really.